craigduncanlab/HackyHour/BioinformaticsMap.md

 ## MAGpy internal workflow

-As per 2018 paper, uses open source MAG analysis workflow, defined by SnakeMake:
+As per 2018 paper, uses open source MAG analysis workflow, which can be defined by [Snakemake](https://snakemake.github.io):

 1. [CheckM](http://ecogenomics.github.io/CheckM/) (Parks et al., 2015) is run to assess the completeness and contamination of MAGs.
 [CheckM Paper](https://pubmed.ncbi.nlm.nih.gov/25977477/)